rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 #### Set text style

-To set the text style, we’ll also use a set rule.
+Before we adjust the text style, we’ll begin by making our margins a bit more reasonable.
+Then, to set the text style, we’ll also use a set rule.
 In this case, we’ll combine the set rule with the `text()` function.
 Our updated `typst-template.typ` file now looks like this:

 ``` typ
 #let report(